 In life you have to make your own luck.
 If you achieve your dream career, or can afford a beautiful home, or achieve something you’ve been striving for you’re often told that you’re lucky.
 Out of millions of people trying to be or do x or y, you’ve done it.
 You’re the lucky one, or […]Read More

-January is the month we dive head first into everything; fitness, health, work, personal goals, organising and decluttering our life.
-It’s the time when we all simultaneously try and do everything we want to.
-For me, this is what that has looked like so far: work, gym, essay work for my Masters, notes on a […]Read More
+January is the month we dive head first into everything and I have to remind myself to just keep swimming as Dory would say.
+We pick up things we’ve forgotten over the holiday whether it’s fitness, work, personal goals, organising and decluttering our life.
+It’s the time when we all simultaneously try and do everything […]Read More

 It’s time to get comfortable being uncomfortable.
 It’s no secret that I love to plan (mainly for the stationary) and in those rare moments I actually have free time, and feel slightly bored, then I have something to look forward too.
 Also my friends are all super busy with real lives of their own, so […]Read More